 - those interested in child health and well-being

 Members help us develop our plans and act as a sounding board for things we want to do.
 We work in partnership with children, young people and their families to develop and improve the services we offer.
-The Members' Council will reflect the experience of our patients, families, our staff and our partners and perform some duties which are set out in law (eg appointing Non Executive Directors).
+The Council of Governors reflect the experiences of our patients, families, staff and partners, and perform duties which are set out in law.

 Day-to-day management of the hospital will remain the responsibility of the chief executive and the senior management team who will be accountable to the Chairman and the Board of Directors.